Tuition, Fees and Refunds

 A limited number of graduate assistantships are available.
 Assistantships may include a monthly stipend and tuition remission benefits.
 Please contact the office of your degree program for availability, remunerations, and application deadlines.

-Webster University courses of study are approved for veterans' educational benefits in compliance with prescribed regulations by special approval agencies in each state and for each foreign country where the University offers programs.
-Non-degree students are not eligible for VA educational benefits.
+Webster University degree and certificate programs are approved for veterans' educational benefits in compliance with prescribed regulations by special approval agencies in each state and for each foreign country where the University offers programs.
+Questions about eligibility can be directed to the Vets Success on Campus (VSOC) office.

 The regional VA office will be notified of the date on which a student officially ceases attendance if veterans' educational benefits apply.
 Except under extenuating circumstances, students receiving VA benefits who withdraw from a course will be reported to the VA offices as making unsatisfactory progress.